owncloud-archive/documentation/CONTRIBUTING.rst

 - For new features, or fixes that introduce new elements to the public API (such as new public methods or properties), issue the pull request against the "develop" branch.

+When creating the Pull Request, please keep the recommendations of `this post <https://github.com/blog/1943-how-to-write-the-perfect-pull-request>`_ in mind.
+To save time, here is a slightly revised version of the core
+ points:

+* Include the purpose of this Pull Request
+* Consider providing an overview of why the change is being made
+* Consider including any relevant links.
+* Please don't assume that anyone has any familiarity with the project's history
+* Remember that anyone in the company could be reading the Pull Request
+* Be explicit about what feedback you want.
+* Be explicit about when you want feedback.
+* @mention individuals that you specifically want in the discussion and why
+* @mention teams that you want to involved in the discussion and why

 Branch Cleanup
 --------------